We are headed to the Conference Finals! Only four teams are left standing, and this is how we rank them:

 2. Carolina Hurricanes

 Carolina won their series over the Devils pretty handily.
 Then they won their series over the Capitals just as handily, and the Capitals were the best team in the Eastern Conference all season long.
-They will be well-rested for when they face either Florida or Toronto.
+They will be well-rested for when they face Florida, which could give them an edge in the series early on.

 3. Florida Panthers

 Although they lost each of the first games to the Leafs by just one goal, they allowed nine goals through two games.
 They allowed four more goals in game 3, but were able to come away with the OT winner on a lucky bounce.
 In game four, though, the best version of the Panthers showed up, they evened the series, and then they followed that up with a 6-1 beatdown of the Leafs in game 5 in Toronto.
-Game six was a battle; they were shut out, but they can still win the series in game seven on Sunday.
+Game six was a battle; they were shut out, but they blew out the Leafs in game seven on the road and will play the Hurricanes.

 4. Dallas Stars